arrdem/batbridge/doc/batbridge.md

 SR   0x3b 111011 ttttt aaaaa bbbbb iiiiiiiiiii
      stores the right shift of a by b bits to t

-SLR  0x3c 111100 ttttt aaaaa bbbbb iiiiiiiiiii
+SAL  0x3c 111100 ttttt aaaaa bbbbb iiiiiiiiiii
-     stores the shift of a b bits to t
+     stores the arithmatic shift left of a b bits to t

 SAR  0x3d 111101 ttttt aaaaa bbbbb iiiiiiiiiii
      stores the arithmatic right shift of a by b bits to t